zaidfadel89/clicky-game/README.md

 <h1>The Clickster<h1>

-<h2>Overview</h2>
 <ul>
   <li>The Clickster is a web game application where users click images of <em>adorable</em> puppies in order to earn points.
 You win the game whenever you have clicked all 9 of the puppies.
-The only catch is that the puppies move in their location with every click... </li>
+The only catch is that the puppies move in their location with every click </li>

 </ul>